Notting Hill in west London is one of the capital's most desirable and Instagrammable areas, with iconic pastel-coloured houses and a thriving market.

-Notting Hill Gate is the main Tube station in the area and is served by the Central line, the District line and the Circle line.
-Alternatively, use Westbourne Park station or Ladbroke Grove station on the Hammersmith and City line and Circle line, then walk along Portobello Road towards Notting Hill Gate.
+Notting Hill Gate is the main Tube station in the area, and it's served by the Central line, the District line and the Circle line.
+Alternatively, use Westbourne Park station or Ladbroke Grove station on the Hammersmith and City line and Circle line and then walk along Portobello Road towards Notting Hill Gate.

 Notting Hill Carnival

-Every August Bank Holiday millions of people celebrate Europe's biggest street festival - the Notting Hill Carnival.
-The Notting Hill Carnival has a Caribbean festival theme, bringing a welcome splash of colour to West London.
-A huge parade of floats and performers runs along the Notting Hill Carnival route, filling the streets with intricate costumes, steel bands, marching bands, Calypso music and a variety of mouth-watering food.
+Notting Hill Carnival has a Caribbean festival theme, bringing a welcome splash of colour to west London.
+A huge parade of floats and performers runs along the Notting Hill Carnival route, filling the streets with intricate costumes, steel drum bands, marching bands, Calypso music and a variety of mouthwatering food.

-It is recommended that you prepare yourself properly for the festivities as the Notting Hill Carnival covers a wide area.
-Some stations are closed and some are disrupted during the carnival weekend so plan your journey in advance.
-Make sure you have a map of the carnival route, plus information about public toilets, bars, sound systems and medical centres.
+It's recommended to plan your visit to Notting Hill Carnival in advance because the festivities cover a wide area.
+Some London Underground stations in the area are closed or are exit only during the carnival weekend.
+Have a map of the carnival route, plus information about public toilets, bars, sound systems and medical centres.

 Notting Hill movie

-The Notting Hill movie, directed by Richard Curtis, was released in 1999.
-The romantic comedy starring Julia Roberts and Hugh Grant was a box office hit and Notting Hill became a popular place to visit as much of the film was shot in and around the area.
-Notting Hill has become one of the top 10 movie locations in London for film fans, especially those who want to recapture the magic between the lead characters, William Thacker and Anna Scott.
+The Notting Hill movie, directed by Roger Michell, was released in 1999.
+The romantic comedy starring Julia Roberts and Hugh Grant was a box office hit, and Notting Hill became a popular place to visit as much of the film was shot in and around the area.

-Take the Notting Hill Film Tour and see some of the famous locations that were integral to the film, as well as learn about the history of the area.
+Take the Notting Hill Film Tour to see some of the famous locations that were integral to the film and learn about the history of the area.

-Find more than 12,000 items that chart the evolution of consumer culture at The Museum of Brands, Packaging and Advertising, one of London's quirkier museums.
-Notting Hill is also a fantastic place to find small, independent art galleries such as Salon Contemporary and Graffik – a gallery dedicated to urban art.
+Find more than 12,000 original items that chart the evolution of consumer culture at the Museum of Brands, one of London's best unusual museums.
+Notting Hill is also a fantastic place to find small, independent art spaces such as Graffik Gallery, dedicated to urban art.

-To see the latest movie releases in luxurious surrounds, The Electric Cinema on Portobello Road is well known for providing a comfy movie-going experience due to the plush sofas, footstools, side tables, and bar service provided.
+To see the latest movie releases in luxurious surroundings, the Electric Cinema on Portobello Road is well known for providing a comfy movie-going experience thanks to the plush sofas, footstools, side tables and bar service provided.

-As well as the impressive Notting Hill market days along Portobello Road, there are many more Notting Hill shopping opportunities to enjoy.
-Spend time browsing in Daylesford Organic for wholesome goods, or in The Humingbird Bakery for delicious cakes; find your next great read at the Notting Hill Bookshop; and stock up on top cosmetic products and treatments at Space NK Apothecary.
+As well as the hundreds of market stalls at Portobello Market, Notting Hill has even more shopping opportunities to enjoy.
+Spend time browsing in Daylesford Organic for wholesome goods or in The Hummingbird Bakery for delicious cakes.

 Restaurants in Notting Hill

-Notting Hill is a hub for fashionable places to eat and drink.
-The Notting Hill restaurant scene includes a number of varied options:
+Notting Hill is a hub for fashionable places to eat in London.
+The Notting Hill restaurant scene has a variety of options for every taste.

 Bars, pubs and clubs in Notting Hill

-Uncover some of the Notting Hill bars and pubs and discover more of that famous London diversity.
-For a quiet pint in Notting Hill, head to traditional pubs such as the Hillgate, The Cow the Ladbroke Arms and the Cock and Bottle.
-The Elgin pub is also a popular pub which hosts a diverse mix of live music throughout the week.
+Uncover some of the best London bars and pubs around Notting Hill.
+For a quiet pint in the area, head to traditional pubs such as The Hillgate, The Cow, The Ladbroke Arms and the Cock & Bottle.
+The Elgin is also a popular pub which puts on a diverse mix of live music throughout the week.

 If you're searching for something more glamorous, sashay your way to Beach Blanket Babylon, where you'll find some seriously tasty cocktails.
-At Trailer Happiness you'll find a retro Californian hideaway, and for the best Notting Hill club, get down to Notting Hill Arts Club
+At Trailer Happiness, head down the stairs to discover a retro Californian hideaway.
+For the best Notting Hill club, get down at Notting Hill Arts Club.

 Accommodation in Notting Hill

-Notting Hill's convenient location close to Central London and the Westfield London shopping mall means it is one of the great places to stay in London.
-For a budget boutique hotel in Notting Hill, book at the London House Hotel or Garden Court Hotel.
+For a boutique hotel in Notting Hill, book at the London House Hotel or Garden Court Hotel.
 If you need a bit more space, try the Grand Plaza Serviced Apartments.
-For a peaceful sleep in a quiet garden square, stay at the Shaftesbury Premier London Notting Hill.
+For a peaceful sleep in a quiet garden square, stay at The Premier Notting Hill.